 Q-Q plot(lm(response ~ trt, data=cholesterol), simulate=TRUE, main=”Q-Q Plot”, labels=FALSE)

 Dotted line = 95% confidence envelope, suggesting that the normality assumption has been met fairly well ANOVA assumes that variances are equal across groups or samples.
 The Bartlett test can be used to verify that assumption

 bartlett.test(response ~ trt, data=cholesterol).
 Bartlett’s test indicates that the variances in the five groups don’t differ significantly (p = 0.97).

 ANOVA is also sensitive to outliers test for outliers using the outlierTest() function in the car package.
 You may not need to run this package to update your car library.

 From the output, you can see that there’s no indication of outliers in the cholesterol data (NA occurs when p > 1).
 Taking the Q-Q plot, Bartlett’s test, and outlier test together, the data appear to fit the ANOVA model quite well.

 Another variable is added in the Two-way ANOVA test.
-When there are two independent variables, we will need to use two way ANOVA rather than one-way ANOVA technique which was used in the previous case where we had one continuous dependent variable and more than one independent variable.
+When there are two independent variables, we will need to use two-way ANOVA rather than the one-way ANOVA technique used in the previous case where we had one continuous dependent variable and more than one independent variable.
 In order to verify two-way ANOVA, multiple assumptions need to be satisfied.

 - Availability of independent observations